Boise City, Oklahoma: History

 The Encyclopedia of Oklahoma History and Culture says that the origin of the town name is unclear, but offers three possibilities: (1) a Captain Boice who was a hero in the Civil War, (2) the town of Boise, Idaho, or (3) the Boise Cattle Company, which ran cattle in the area.
 It was speculated in Ken Burns' documentary, The Dust Bowl, that the town name was chosen as part of the original land scam to evoke a false image of the town, as boisé is French for "wooded".

 Boise City's prosperity in the 1930s, like that of Cimarron County generally, was severely affected by its location at the heart of the Dust Bowl region.

 Boise City was the location of an unusual event during World War II, when it was mistakenly bombed by a friendly U.S. bomber crew during training.
 The bombing occurred on July 5, 1943, around 12:30 am by a B-17 Flying Fortress bomber.
-This occurred because pilots performing target practice became disoriented and mistook the four lights centered around the town's main square as their target.
-No one was killed in the attack, and damage was minimal, as only practice bombs with four pounds of dynamite and 90 pounds of sand were used, and the square was deserted, but the pilots were embarrassed.
+This occurred because the crew performing the bombing practice missed their target in Conlen, Texas, became disoriented, flew in the wrong direction, and mistook the four lights centered around the town square of Boise City as their target.
+No one was injured in the attack, the town square was deserted, and the total of damage was minimal because only practice bombs were dropped, each of the six bombs containing four pounds of gunpowder and 96 pounds of sand.
+Learning of their error, the B-17 crew was sorely embarrassed.
 For the 50th anniversary of the incident, the crew of the bomber was invited back to Boise City, but all members declined, some for health reasons and others because they did not want to draw more attention to their mishap.
 The B-17's former radio operator did, however, send an audio tape that was played at the celebration.